gauthig/greenbutton-influxdb/README.md

 <br>   -tz TIMEZONE, --timezone TIMEZONE
                         Timezone of supplied data.
 Default: UTC
 <br>   --createdb            Drop database and create a new one.

+## Notes ##
+- Why did I use csv and not xml?
+Sending xml to influx works great but is converted and consumes high memeory/cpu.
+Many people are running this type of influx/grafana stack on a RasberryPI and thus running with csv, allows for an entire year of import to take a few seconds and little memory.
+- Why unsecure influxdb v1?
+It is a very common stack used on private networks, but strongly recomned all home users to start using secure engines in thier home network to practice Privacy by Design.
+Also as to why InfluxDB v1 at all, InfluxDB v2 changed from sql to thier own language and some basic functions are missing.
+- How can I get more details of my energy usage?
+Look at something like VUE (https://www.emporiaenergy.com/) and then bring that data back with other github projects.
+-